Inside: Looking for last-minute gift ideas that aren’t junk? Get a gift quickly using one of these ideas!

 I’ll admit that with shipping this is more than I would normally spend on a mug but I knew my mom and sister would make good use of them and enjoy them a lot.
 If it’s too late to get shipped in time for Christmas, you could print out the design and gift the paper for them to see before it arrives.

 5. Write a letter

 Writing a letter won’t cost you anything and might be the most meaningful gift that the recipient ever receives.
 I heard a couple of years ago about a dad who gifts his kids letters each year telling them how he’s seen them grow and change that year.

-In a world where things often go unsaid, taking the time to write out your thoughts and feelings of the good things you see in that person would be such a gift.
+In a world where things often go unsaid, taking the time to write out your thoughts and feelings about the good things you see in that person would be such a gift.

 6. Buy a calendar & add important dates

 Buy an inexpensive calendar at a local dollar store.
 Fill in important family dates in the calendar for the recipient including important birthdays and anniversaries.

-I’ve also heard of people planning dates and writing those in on the calendar.
-I realize that could be a challenge this year, but at the least including the meaningful birthdays and anniversaries is a lovely idea.
+I’ve also heard of people planning dates and writing those in on the calendar, which is a lovely idea too.

 7. Get a board game

 A last-minute gift idea I love is board games.
 Our family loves board games.
 We included our 37 favorite board games here.

-If the recipient is limited on space, there are great card game options too that are easier to store.
+If the recipient has limited space, there are great card game options too that are easier to store.